This website is intended for healthcare professionals only.

 Intensive blood pressure control in elderly Chinese patients has been found to reduce the incidence of adverse cardiovascular outcomes.

-High blood pressure is an important risk factor for both cardiovascular and chronic kidney disease.
+High blood pressure is an important risk factor for both cardiovascular and chronic kidney diseases.
 As a result, blood pressure treatment guidelines have made recommendations, particularly for target systolic blood pressure values.

 There is evidence that lowering this component reduces the risk of cardiovascular disease and all-cause mortality and the current systolic blood pressure target set by the European Society of Cardiology is 130 to 139 mmHg.

-#While lowering systolic pressure further to under 120 mmHg in those aged 75 years and older, reduced the incidence of fatal and non-fatal major cardiovascular events, other data has found an increased mortality risk among the elderly.
+Lowering systolic pressure further to under 120 mmHg in those aged 75 years and older, reduced the incidence of fatal and non-fatal major cardiovascular events.
+However, other data has found an increased mortality risk among the elderly.

 Given these ambiguities, a Chinese team from the Hypertension Centre, FuWai Hospital, Peking, China, performed a randomised, controlled trial, in hypertensive patients aged 60 to 80 years of age.